Healthy Options for Lowering Cholesterol

 In a recent opinion piece published in the Washington Post, Dean Ornish, MD, clinical professor of medicine at the University of California, San Francisco, and president of the nonprofit Preventive Medicine Research Institute, wrote, "As tens of millions of people begin taking these medications for decades, more long-term side effects are likely to become apparent."
 Dr. Ornish also questioned why the panel failed to recommend other options, such as diet and lifestyle changes, that for most people "can be a safe and effective alternative to a lifetime of cholesterol-lowering drugs."

-that contain polymethoxylated flavones and tocotrienols.
+One of the newest and most effective alternatives to statin drugs is a patented, proprietary formula comprising citrus and palm fruit extracts that contain polymethoxylated flavones and tocotrienols.
 It has been shown in human trials to significantly reduce total cholesterol, LDL, and triglycerides.
 Additionally, the powerful antioxidant and anti-inflammatory properties of the extracts in this natural formulation (trademarkded under the name Sytrinol) are known to contribute to managing additional cardiovascular disease risk factors.

 Tangerine Flavonoids Safer than Statins: